flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 This course's main learning goals are for students to:

 1. Discover and implement computational tools for making their own professional work efficient, reproducible, transparent, shareable, maintainable, and robust.
-2. Learn and use tools of programming at a basic level, including but not limited to writing programs and scripts in R, using the git version control system, and using Github to share and publicly archive projects.
+2. Learn and use tools of programming at a basic level, including but not limited to writing programs and scripts in R, using the `git` version control system, and using GitHub to share and publicly archive projects.
 3. Learn and apply tools for handling data (filtering, manipulating, subsetting, concatenating, re-formatting)
-4. Learn how to learn new tools; learn how to find out how to use new tools
+4. Learn how to learn new tools; learn how to find out how to use new tools; become more self-sufficient as a scientist and problem solver
 5. If time allows and if there is sufficient interest, we may optionally: Learn and apply tools for simulating biological systems to generate pseudo-data and test hypotheses, including difference-time models, stochastic models, and ordinary differential equations models.